|Applies to: Intune in the Azure portal preview|

 Looking for documentation about the classic Intune console?
 Go to Intune docs for the classic portal.

-Automatic enrollment lets users enroll either company-owned or personal Windows 10 PCs and Windows 10 Mobile devices in Intune by adding a work or school account and agreeing to be managed.
-Simple as that.
+Automatic enrollment lets users enroll their Windows 10 devices in Intune when adding their work account to their personally-owned devices or joining their corporate-owned devices to your Azure Active Directory.
 In the background, the user's device registers and joins Azure Active Directory.
 Once registered, the device is managed with Intune.

 - Azure Active Directory Premium subscription (trial subscription)